Curtin University: Dubai campus

 In April 2017 Curtin University established its newest campus in Dubai at Dubai International Academic City.
 Australian Ambassador to the UAE HE Arthur Spyrou officially opened the campus on 10 September 2017.
 Curtin University Dubai courses use the same structure and unit curriculum as those at the Bentley campus.
 Curtin University Dubai is accredited by the Knowledge and Human Development Authority (KHDA).
 The academic qualifications Curtin grants are certified by KHDA and recognised in the Emirate of Dubai by all public and private entities.

 Malaysia campus

 Curtin's largest international campus is in Miri, Sarawak, Malaysia.
 Curtin's operations in Miri began in February 1999.
 In 2002, a purpose-built campus was opened as Curtin's first offshore campus and the first foreign university campus in East Malaysia.
 It has around 4,000 students from over 45 countries, and academics from more than 15 countries.
 Curtin Malaysia is the only approved CISCO Networking University in Miri and Brunei.
+In 2016, the campus opened a Faculty of Engineering and Science building in its Skylark Precinct.
+The facility comprises three lecture halls with a capacity of up to 240 people on the ground floor, four classrooms with a capacity of 56–84 people, as well as office space, meeting rooms and a lecturer rooms for staff.